Seattle Schools Offering Management Courses

 University of Washington - Seattle Campus

 Many of UWSC's management-related degree programs are offered through the Michael G. Foster School of Business; there are management concentrations within bachelor's and master's degree programs in business administration, as well as a PhD program in management.
-The Construction Management Department, part of the College of Built Environments, and the Evening Degree Program provide options for management training in construction and healthcare informatics.
+The Construction Management Department, part of the College of Built Environments, provides options for management training in construction and healthcare informatics.

 Bachelor of Arts in Business Administration

 In this program, students complete 72 credits on business topics.
 Classes will cover areas like managerial accounting, financial accounting, managerial economics, marketing, and international business.
 Areas of specialization are also available: accounting, entrepreneurship, human resources, finance, information systems, management, human resources, operations and supply chain management, and marketing.

 Interdisciplinary studies in business, technical, and management areas prepare students for management work in construction, design, and real estate.
 Foundation courses include physics and math.
 Participants also develop skills in communication, contract reading, project management, cost estimating, building materials, regulations, and safety.
 An internship is required.

 Bachelor of Science in Health Informatics and Health Information Management (HIM)